danhaus/analytics-web-prisma-react/README.md

 3. Install `dotenv-cli` by running `yarn global add dotenv-cli`
 4. Run `yarn` from the project root to install the dependencies
 5. Start your PostreSQL server
+6. Run `yarn migrate` from the project root.
+This sets up the database and initialises it with sample data.
+If the database already exists, it resets it.

 ## Running the project